xingwang/ruby-test-examples/README.md

-# ruby-test-webmock
+# ruby-test-examples
-Testing examples using webmock
+Testing examples using minitest, mocha, and webmock